neelkamath/omni-chat-backend/docs/spec.md

     - [ ] Only clients an admin creates are allowed to access the API.
     - [ ] Anyone can access the API without registering.
     - [ ] Anyone can access the API, but must register for an account.
 The accounts will be automatically created, but this allows for features such as rate limiting, or payments.
-- [ ] Allow certain people (e.g., family, friends) to always see your live location (or at least during certain preconfigured times).
 - [ ] API for integrations (e.g., bots).
-- [ ] Bots can have buttons so that integrations can execute code easily.
+- [ ] Bots can have buttons so that integrations can easily execute code.
 For example, if a Travis CI build fails, a bot could message the specifics on the group with a button, which when clicked, automatically reruns the CI/CD pipeline.
-- [ ] If a bot messages a user, and the user has never messaged the bot, it'll come up in a section separate to the regular chats.
-This bot's chat will only be moved to the accepted chats if the user allows it.
-Otherwise, bots will spam users.
-- [ ] Allow people without an account (or people who have an account who wish to remain anonymous) to message in group chats.
-- [ ] Chat without an account.
 - [ ] View chat even if you're not logged in.
 Of course, this will only be allowed if it's a public chat anyone can join.
 - [ ] Run a production instance taking care of the following:
     - [ ] Automate backups.